 You may deploy the Veeam Backup & Replication server as either a physical or virtual server.
-It will run on any server with Windows Server 2012 R2 or higher installed (64-bit only).
+It will run on any server with Windows Server OS installed (check System requirements for more details).
 Install Veeam Backup & Replication and its components on dedicated machines.
 Backup infrastructure component roles can be co-installed.
 The following guidelines may help in deciding which deployment type is the best fit for your environment.

 For most cases, virtual is the recommended deployment.
 As it provides high availability for the backup server component via features like vSphere High Availability, vSphere Fault Tolerance or Hyper-V Failover Clustering.
 It also provides great flexibility in sizing and scaling as the environment grows.

 The VM can also be replicated to a secondary location such as a DR site.
 If the virtual machine itself should fail or in the event of a datacenter/infrastructure failure, the replicated VM can be powered on.
 Best practice in a two-site environment is to install the Backup server in the DR site, in the event of a disaster it is already available to start the recovery.

 In small-medium environments (up to 500 VMs) it is common to see an all-in-one physical server running the Backup & Replication server, backup proxy and backup repository components.
 This is also referred to as an “Appliance Model” deployment.

 An advantage of running the Veeam Backup & Replication server on a physical server is that it runs independently from the virtual platform.
 This might be an ideal situation when recovering the virtual platform from a disaster.

 For backup server sizing and configuration refer to the Build - Backup Server section of this guide.